Setup a wireless router without a setup disk

-- 1Connect your modem directly to your wireless router.Some of us owns a modem/router all-in-one combo, so you may skip this and proceed to the next step.Advertisement
+- 1Some of us owns a modem/router all-in-one combo, so you may skip this and proceed to the next step.Connect your modem directly to your wireless router.Advertisement

 - 5On your computer, open up a browser (Internet Explorer, Google Chrome, Mozilla Firefox, Safari, etc.).

 - 7(Both the username and password are case-sensitive.)It will prompt you to type in the default username and password and select log in.

 - 8Select it and allow it to do its job.Once logged in, look for an option that says Setup Wizard, or anything that would automatically let the router detect your service from your Internet service provider.

 - 9This will allow your ISP to authenticate the connection from their end going to your router.
 It usually is an e-mail address for the username (ex. email@example.com).
 Some DSL providers have a dynamic or DHCP connection, so it means that a username and password is not needed anymore to authenticate the connection.
 If you are unsure, please immediately contact your internet service provider.For DSL subscribers, please be ready with your PPPoE username and password.